-It is also really important to know the height, length and width of your van!
-Unlike in the USA, there were MANY occasions heading down a country road or under a small bridge we would notice a road sign with the maximum width or height.
+Unlike rving in the US, there were MANY occasions heading down a country road or under a small bridge we would notice a road sign indicating the maximum width or height.

 Our van didn’t have parking sensors or a reversing camera and it was impossible to see what was behind you.

-We suggest that if you are traveling with other people, one of you always get out and direct the driver into or out of the spot.
-Agree on a method for helping the driver with reverse parking.
-We found that hand signals worked better than voice commands.
+We suggest that if you are traveling with other people, one of you always get out and direct the driver into or out of the spot as you campervan through Europe.

 The older the van, the more likely it is this tank is going to have a unique and not so great odour.

 When we didn’t empty the grey water tank we would be driving along with our sleeves held over our noses!
 The smell of grey water wafting through the van is terrible and was much worse in hotter weather.

 We tried everything to improve the situation.
 From special tank cleaner to dishwashing liquid to putting ice cubes into the tank.
 Nothing got rid of the smell.
 The best solution was to have an empty grey water tank whilst driving.

 If your campervan has a refillable LPG bottle, monitor the gas level and don’t let it get too low.
 In some countries such as Portugal and Austria it was difficult to find LPG so we tried to keep it above half full.

 Note also that there are four of different types of LPG gas bottle fittings used across Europe.
 Our campervan came with all of them and we could screw on the one we needed when we refilled.

-Also, if you were like us and had no idea how to use an LPG pump, have a look on YouTube for some guidance.
+Also, if you were like us and had no idea how to use an LPG pump, have a look on YouTube for some guidance!